-In one of the few studies examining litter decay over a decade, Berkeley scientists used stable isotope labels to trace plant litter–derived carbon and nitrogen as litter decomposed and formed soil organic matter.
+In one of the few studies examining litter decay over a decade, Lawrence Berkeley National Laboratory (LBNL) scientists used stable isotope labels to trace plant litter–derived carbon and nitrogen as they decomposed and formed soil organic matter (SOM).
 They found that the litter type (needles or roots) and the soil environment (organic or mineral horizon) both affected decomposition, but at different timescales.

-This research helps bridge the gap between studies of litter decomposition and soil organic matter by tracing how litter becomes soil organic matter over a decade.
-The results back the recent paradigm shift in our understanding of soil carbon research by demonstrating that the long-term retention of litter-derived carbon and nitrogen soil is an ecosystem property dependent on the soil horizon in which the litter was placed.
+This research helps bridge the gap between studies of litter decomposition and SOM by tracing how litter becomes SOM over a decade.
+The results back the recent paradigm shift in the understanding of soil carbon research be demonstrating that the long-term retention of litter-derived carbon and nitrogen soil is an ecosystem property dependent on the soil horizon in which the litter was placed.

-We found that the legacy of the type of plant inputs (root or needle litter) affected total C and N retention over 10 years, but that soil horizon affected how the litter-derived SOM is stabilized in the long term.
+The scientists found that the legacy of the type of plant inputs (root or needle litter) affected total carbon and nitrogen retention over 10 years, but that the soil horizon affected how the litter-derived SOM is stabilized in the long term.
 In the organic (O) horizon, litter was retained in the coarse particulate size fraction (>2 mm) over 10 years, likely due to conditions that limited its physical breakdown.
-In the mineral (A) horizon, litter-derived C and N were retained in a finer size fraction (<2 mm), likely due to association with minerals that prevent microbes from accessing the C and N. Litter type had no effect on the stabilization of litter-derived C and N in mineral-associated pools.
-After 10 years, 5% of initial C and 15% of initial N were retained in organo-mineral associations, which form the most persistent organic matter in soils.
-Very little litter-derived C moved vertically in the soil profile over the decade, but N was significantly more mobile.
+In the mineral (A) horizon, litter-derived carbon and nitrogen were retained in a finer size fraction (<2 mm), likely due to association with minerals that prevent microbes from accessing the carbon and nitrogen.
+Litter type had no effect on the stabilization of litter-derived carbon and nitrogen in mineral-associated pools.
+After 10 years, 5% of initial carbon and 15% of initial nitrogen were retained in organo-mineral associations, which form the most persistent organic matter in soils.
+Very little litter-derived carbon moved vertically in the soil profile over the decade, but nitrogen was significantly more mobile.